 Are you looking for a role where you can make a difference to the lives of vulnerable people in your local community?

-Can you see yourself working for an award winning employee-owned care company?
+Can you see yourself working for an award winning employee-owned company?

-We currently have vacancies for Care Practitioners across all areas offering contracted hours on a Full or Part time basis with the following shift times:
+We currently have vacancies within our Supported Living Services for Support Practitioners offering contracted hours on a Full or Part time basis with the following shifts:

 About the Role

 Our Support Practitioners support people within their own homes.
 Duties involve supporting individuals with varying degrees of learning disabilities and require 24/7 care on a 1 to 1 basis, to enjoy their life to their full potential by supporting and assisting them with personal tasks (personal care, dressing, medication, meal preparation) and enabling them to enjoy a wide range of other activities (visiting family and friends, assisting with shopping, social outings, walks and many more).